strvcom/react-nights-2019/README.md

 #### Homework #4

-- Create the login page with a login form
+- Create the login page with a `login form`
 - Connect login form to API
 - Get customer information and store it in Redux
 - Determine in `PrivateRoute` whether a user is authenticated
 - Show/hide `MyProfile` link according to the authenticated state
-- Add logout functionality
+- Add `log out` functionality

 > [Pull Request](https://github.com/strvcom/react-nights-2019/pull/9)